Average Curvature FISTA for Nonconvex Smooth Composite Optimization Problems: AC-FISTA and the main result

+Following the same notation of this paper, Subsection 3.1 of \cite{liang2021average} reviews three rules for performing an ACG iteration which have roots in works dealing with the convex version of SCO \eqref{eq:PenProb2Intro}.
+They are referred there to as FISTA rule, AT rule, and LLM rule.
+Under the assumption that $\Omega = \R^n$, the two AC-FISTA iterations (i.e., good and bad) can be interpreted in terms of the three rules above as follows: a good (resp., bad) iteration of AC-FISTA performs an ACG iteration based on the FISTA (resp., AT) rule.
+Since the test to decide the type of iteration (i.e., good or bad) to perform depends on $y_{k+1}^g$, this point needs to be computed prior to a bad iteration (even though the iteration itself does not use it).

-respectively.
-An iteration with $ k\in {\cal G} $ computes only one resolvent evaluation of $ \partial h $, while one with $ k\in {\cal B} $ computes two composite resolvent evaluations (one in \eqref{eq:C} to compute $y_{k+1}^g$ and another in \eqref{eq:xb} to compute $x_{k+1}^b$).
-Since $\Omega$ is usually chosen so that the projection onto $\Omega$ in \eqref{eq:x+} is considerably cheaper than a composite resolvent evaluation and the majority of iterations performed by AC-FISTA is assumed to be good ones (see Condition A below), it follows that average number of resolvent evaluations per iteration is close to 1 rather 2.
+We now comment on the computational effort of an AC-FISTA iteration.
+A good iteration computes only one resolvent evaluation of $ \partial h $, while a bad one computes two composite resolvent evaluations (one in \eqref{eq:C} to compute $y_{k+1}^g$ and another in \eqref{eq:xb} to compute $x_{k+1}^b$).
+Since $\Omega$ is usually chosen so that the projection onto $\Omega$ in \eqref{eq:x+} is considerably cheaper than a composite resolvent evaluation and the majority of iterations performed by AC-FISTA is assumed to be good ones (see Condition A below), it follows that the average number of resolvent evaluations per iteration is close to 1.